Algebraic bounds for heterogeneous site percolation on directed and undirected graphs: Finite graph bounds

 On the other hand, the expansion (\ref{eq:series-H}) gives a convenient tool to study percolation.
-By eliminating the contribution of backtracking walks, and reducing over-counting, one can get bounds tighter than what would be possible in a similar approach based on the adjacency matrix.
-Now, the original problem of percolation on an undirected graph is substituted by the problem of percolation on a directed graph, the oriented line graph\cite{Kotani-Sunada-2000} whose adjacency matrix is the non-backtracking matrix $H$.
+By eliminating the contribution of backtracking paths, and reducing over-counting, one can get bounds tighter than what would be possible in a similar approach based on the adjacency matrix.
+Now, the original problem of percolation on an undirected graph is substituted by the problem of percolation on a directed graph, the OLG whose adjacency matrix is the non-backtracking matrix $H$.
 The same formalism can be used to bound percolation on digraphs, a problem of high importance in network theory\cite{Grassberger-1983,Moore-Newman-2000, Sander-epidemics-2002,PastorSatorras-Vespignani-2001, Gai-Kapadia-2010,Watts-PNAS-2002,Kempe-Kleinberg-Tardos-2003, Jiang-Miao-Yi-Zhenzhong-Hauptmann-2014}.